deleeuwblue/deleeuwblog/_posts/2023-1-6-Deploying-IBM-Watson-NLP-to-KServe-Modelmesh-OpenShift.md

 ---
-title: Deploying IBM Watson NLP to OpenShift using KServe Modelmesh
+title: Deployments to Kubernetes using KServe Modelmesh
 date: 2023-01-06 09:00:00 +/-0000
 categories: [IBM Watson for Embed, NLP]
 tags: [ai, nlp, kubernetes, kserve]     # TAG names should always be lowercase